 We have been working hard to help Solihull residents plan and prepare.
-We are determined to protect the standards of service for people accessing services in Solihull, particularly during the winter months but at all other times (Easter Bank Holiday information below).
+We are determined to protect the standards of service for people accessing services in Solihull, particularly during the winter months but at all other times (May Bank Holiday information below).

 Hospitals, GPs, social services and other health professionals will continue to work together to respond to local needs.